Triangle Places for Family Fun in Winter

 Photo of the Museum of Life and Science's Hideaway Woods exhibit courtesy of the Museum of Life and Science

 Many museums in the Triangle are designed to inspire children's imagination and learning with hands-on exploration.
-See our readers'Family Favorites Places to Visitfor details on some of our readers' picks for places to go.
 Here's a look at some current exhibits at a few local museums.

 The Museum of Life and Science, in Durham, has indoor and outdoor exhibits that bring science to life for kids.
 Head to the insectarium, where an "insect-cam" lets you watch and hear as caterpillar eats food.
 Climb to the top of a treehouse at Hideway Woods, a 2-acre, forested escape featuring eight interconnected treehouses.
 Venture into the tropical paradise of the Butterfly House, where 1,000 butterflies flit among exotic plants.
 Explore the wild to see black bears, red wolves and exotic lemurs up close.
 Step back in time millions of years ago with your little ones for a walk along the Dinosaur Trail.

 The North Carolina Museum of Natural Sciences in downtown Raleigh has four floors of exhibits featuring different parts of North Carolina (free admission) and special traveling exhibits (for a fee).
-Through April 28, you can see aspecial exhibit about the Titanic.
 The Nature Research Center, an 80,000-square-foot free-admission wing, makes scientific research accessible with hands-on activities.
 Visit the center's SECU Daily Planet, a three-story multimedia space that links virtual to real nature and offers live programming on breaking science news.
 The center houses a 40 x 40 foot-high definition screen, where scientists present their work, offering impressive views of the universe.

 The North Carolina Museum of Art in Raleigh offers special programming for children, from crafts to tours, and a museum park that covers 160 acres of fields, woodlands, and creeks, with trails that feature outdoor art on a grand scale.
 Admission to the Museum's permanent collection of art from around the world and access to the Ann and Jim Goodnight Museum Park is free.
 There is a charge for some special exhibitions and programs, such as concerts, films, classes, and performances.

-Kidzu Children's Museum in Chapel Hill offers creative play for children in its current "KidZoom: The Power of Creativity" exhibit, where they're invited to engage in real-life activities, from gardening and construction to painting and puppetry.
+Kidzu Children's Museum in Chapel Hill offers creative play for with exhibits that invite them to engage in real-life activities, from gardening and construction to painting and puppetry.
 Visit Kidzu's website.

 Attend Free Carolina Hurricanes Practices